LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 1. **Create a static set of magnets**

   The input parameters of the *HalbachOptimisation* [@O24] project are on the one hand the mechanical dimensions and the number of magnets to be used.
   Idal magnets are assumed at this point.
-However, it should also be possible to import field data in a more measured form later on.
+However, it should also be possible to import field data in a more measured form later.
   Using the DataAquisition sub-step, it is possible to generate any number of ideal magnets.

 2. **Add custom analysis processing step**

-  Next, the user creates his own analysis step in order to be able to call up its functions.
+  Next, the user creates his own analysis step to be able to call up its functions.
   In the case of the *HalbachOptimisation* [@O24] project, the function signature of the start function must be changed.
   This receives the result of the previous step, in this case the generated magnet data.
   By optionally setting meta data in the universal library data type, constants can be replaced in the analysis function and made dynamically configurable.